jsc7899/dotfiles/ai/aider/conventions.md

 # When writing python code, you MUST follow these principles

+## General

+- DO NOT remove any comments unless asked
+- ONLY make requested changes.
+DO NOT make any changes unless they are directly related to the user's request

 ## Python Libraries

 - Always create a `requirements.txt` file if one does not already exist